Introduction:

 Chapter 2: Implications for Focal Length and Field of View

-The crop factor of the Nikon D800 has significant implications for focal length and field of view when using DX-format lenses.
-For example, a 50mm DX-format lens mounted on the D800 will have an effective focal length of 75mm (50mm x 1.5), resulting in a narrower field of view compared to a full-frame lens of the same focal length.
-This increased focal length can be advantageous for telephoto photography, providing greater reach and magnification for capturing distant subjects.
+The crop factor from Nikon D800 cameras produces major effects on how DX-format lenses will present their focal lengths and field of view through their operational functions.
+A 50mm DX-format lens mounted on the D800 will have an effective focal length of 75mm according to the formula (50mm x 1.5) which produces a narrower field of view than a full-frame lens which uses the same focal length.
+The higher focal length provides benefits for telephoto photography by enabling photographers to achieve more distance and zoom when they document faraway objects.

 Chapter 4: Considerations for Wide-Angle Photography